Equine-assisted therapy: Effectiveness

-Overall, reviews of equine-assisted therapy scientific literature indicate "there is no unified, widely accepted, or empirically supported, theoretical framework for how and why these interventions may be therapeutic" The journal Neurology published a 2014 study finding inadequate data to know whether hippotherapy or therapeutic horseback riding can help the gait, balance, or mood of people with multiple sclerosis.
-There is no evidence that therapeutic horseback riding is effective in treating children with autism.

 There is currently insufficient medical evidence to support the effectiveness of equine-related treatments for mental health.
 Multiple reviews have noted problems with the quality of research such as the lack of independent observers, rigorous randomized clinical trials, longitudinal studies, and comparisons to currently accepted and effective treatments.
 A 2014 review found these treatments did no physical harm, but found that all studies examined had methodological flaws, which led to questioning the clinical significance of those studies; the review also raised ethical concerns both about the marketing and promotion of the practice and the opportunity cost if patients in need of mental health services were diverted from evidence-based care.
 The review recommended that both individuals and organizations avoid this therapy unless future research establishes verifiable treatment benefits.